jyzhuo/DLTC/README.md

 # DeepTCNet
 ## Overview
 This repository contains trained models reported in the paper "##" by Jing-Yi Zhuo and Zhe-Min Tan.
-The paper was under the review of ##.
+The paper was under the review of Journal of Advances in Modeling Earth Systems.

 ## Running the code
 ### Setup